MS ALABAMA SENIOR AMERICA 2020-21,

-CONGRATULATIONS to GEORGIA LEE, Ms Alabama Senior America 2018, and Special Thanks to Rita Allen and Edwina Chappell for an exemplary State Queen!
+CONGRATULATIONS to REV. ROSE H. McCALL, Ms Alabama Senior America 2020-21, and Special Thanks to Rita Allen and Edwina Chappell for a wonderful State Queen!

 Rev. Rose H. McCall, Ms. Alabama Senior America 2020-21, is a native of Montgomery, Alabama and a graduate of Huntingdon College with a Bachelorís Degree in Fine Arts.
 Ordained into the Ministry in May of 2012 at Hutchinson Missionary Baptist Church, she currently serves at the Maggie Street Missionary Baptist Church as an Associate Minister, designs and updates all church Social Media pages and is studying for her Doctorate in Ministry.
 Roseís family has its roots and beginnings in the soil of Lowndes County, Alabama, where she has traced them as far back as 1825 to her fatherís great, great, great grandfather.
 Rose is an active retiree working with the Maggie Womenís Ministry and ACTS Food and Clothing Pantry, serving the local communityís food and sustenance needs, and providing food and clothing thru charitable donations given by the church family and their participation in the Montgomery Area Food Bank.